Just-in-Time Access Software

 • Deployment simplicity matters and the vault-first model creates unnecessary overhead for the use case

-• Acquisition risk on CyberArk is a blocker for a new multi-year commitment
+• Ownership-transition uncertainty on CyberArk is a blocker for a new multi-year commitment

 The case where neither wins